 In Dissidia 012 Duodecim Final Fantasy, Vaan thinks that the Onion Knight is way too young to be fighting with the rest of them, and elects to be his "older brother".
 This mainly consists of him trying to get Onion Knight to take it easy at every term which really ticks off the Onion Knight, who's surprisingly mature and strong for his age.

-Mission Vao in Knights of the Old Republic is constantly wary of this trope.
+Mission Vao in Knights of the Old Republic is constantly annoyed this trope, to the point of it being a Berserk Button.
 She's just fourteen and sounds like a typical teenager, except for the part that when she demands to be taken seriously, she has good reason.
 You can avert actually treating her like this, though.

 Sylvia: My name is Sylvia, but you can call me 'Sylvie'!
 Sigurd: Huh?
 Just a little girl.
 You better find a place to hide, it's dangerous here.
 Sylvia: Little...
 GIRL!?
 You ever see a little girl with THESE!?

 Played straight in Fire Emblem: The Sacred Stones with Ewan, his older sister and mentor still tend to see him as a little boy (the latter less so than the former, however, Saleh is shown to acknowledge and praise Ewan's skills despite the scoldings).

 Also played straight with Rolf in Tellius games (less so in Radiant Dawn since he does get older) by his brother Boyd, and the majority of the people on his support list, excluding the sickly priest Rhys and his mentor Shinon, for the most part.
 Some of his support conversations basically begin with someone telling him that he's too young to be on a battlefield, while he denies it vehemently, and later proves them wrong at the A support level.